kcnorton/gif-viewer/README.md

 ### Rendition Guide

 Based on GIPHY's Rendition Guide, I followed a couple of suggestions in order to maximize quality and reduce loading times.
 I used MP4 and WEBP formats for all GIPHYs.
-In the preview grid, I used the smaller fixed_height renditions since a lot of GIPHYs would be loaded.
-On the detail view, I used the original rendition of the GIPHY which presents the highest quality since we could afford it.
+In the preview grid, I used the smaller fixed_width renditions since a lot of GIPHYs would be loaded.
+On the detail view, I used the original rendition of the GIPHY which presents the highest quality.
+Since the detail view displays a single GIF, we could afford to use the highest quality on that page.

 ### Query Params

 In order to access the detail view directly from a URL, I used the params from the URL to get the GIF id, and then I hit the endpoint for GIFs by id.
-Since this is a small project, it could afford to hit the endpoint when access the detail view and maintain code simplicity.
-If this was a larger project and we were concerned about performance, I would consider storing the search results in the application state, and checking the for the GIF by id in those results before fetching another request.
+Since this is a small project, maintaining simplicity outweighed the benefits of reducing any marginal loading times in the detail view.
+If this was a larger project and we were concerned about performance, I would consider storing the search results in the application state, and checking for the GIF by id in those results before fetching another request.
 I would also consider adding query params to the home page, and store the search query in a state variable that updated the URL with the search query as a parameter.
-Then this search page and its results could be directly access with its URL as well.
+Then this search page and its results could be directly accessed with its URL as well.

 ### Pagination